 From its inception, Berry students have always been leaders.
 When Berry was founded, students took an active role in the tasks that enabled the community to live and learn, participating in everything from growing crops to making uniforms and serving food.
 Over time, Berry students

 It is in this spirit that the Leadership Fellows Scholarship Program was created in 2008 to recognize students for extraordinary leadership and service experiences in their high school years, as well as identify students who can make a difference in providing leadership and

-At least ten incoming freshman students are selected annually to receive a scholarship and to serve as Leadership Fellows.
+At least fifteen incoming freshman students are selected annually to receive a scholarship and to serve as Leadership Fellows.
 The scholarship amount is $3,000 for the freshman year and increases by $1,000 per year, not to exceed $6,000 for the senior

 This is a four year program and continuance is based on the college criteria to maintain a merit scholarship and satisfactory progress in completing the co-curricular requirements.